robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 # Backend Implementation Guide

-**Robert Ventures Investment Platform - Python Backend Requirements**
+**Robert Ventures Investment Platform - Backend Requirements**

-This guide documents the exact business logic, calculations, and API requirements needed to build a Python backend that mirrors the Next.js reference implementation.
+This guide documents the exact business logic, calculations, and API requirements needed to build a backend that matches the Next.js reference implementation.
+While examples use Python syntax for clarity, the concepts are language-agnostic and can be implemented in any backend technology.

 ---